First Time User? Enroll now.

 Home > Health Library > Food Poisoning: Clostridium Perfringens

 C. perfringensfood poisoning is caused by infection with the Clostridium perfringens (C. perfringens) bacterium.
 C. perfringens is found frequently in the intestines of humans and many animals and is present in soil and areas contaminated by human or animal feces.

 In most cases, C. perfringens food poisoning results when you eat improperly cooked and stored foods.
 Normally, bacteria are found on food after cooking, and these bacteria can multiply and cause C. perfringens food poisoning if the foods sit out and cool before refrigerating.
 Commonly infected foods include meats, meat products, and gravy.

 Symptoms of C. perfringens food poisoning include intense abdominal cramps and watery diarrhea.
 Your symptoms usually appear 6 to 24 hours after eating foods containing large numbers of C. perfringens.
-The disease usually is over within 24 hours.
-Less severe symptoms may last for 1 or 2 weeks.
+The disease usually is over within 24 to 48 hours.

 Your doctor will do a medical history and physical exam and ask you questions about your symptoms, foods you have recently eaten, and your work and home environments.
 A stool culture and blood tests may be done to confirm the diagnosis.

 You treat C. perfringens food poisoning by managing any complications until it passes.
 Dehydration caused by diarrhea and vomiting is the most common complication.
 Do not use medicines, including antibiotics and other treatments, unless your doctor recommends them.